treefrogsoftware/mjpeg_flask/README.md

-sudo apt-get install python3-pip sudo pip3 install flask sudo pip3 install picamera # only on pi
+sudo apt-get install python3-pip sudo pip3 install flask sudo pip3 install picamera # only on pi sudo apt install python3-opencv # on ubuntu and possibly the pi using a usb camera
 ```
-## Non Pi solution
+## Non Pi or Ubuntu solution

-To use the code on another architecture you will need to create \<name\>MjpegCamera in the mjpegcamera package or it will just show you an
-image of a swimming pool from the default implementation.
+To use the code on another architecture other than PI or Ubuntu you will need to create \<name\>MjpegCamera in the mjpegcamera package or it will just show you an image of a swimming pool from the default implementation.

 These modules inherit the abstract class MjpegCamera (Python 3 required) - once created you will also need to add
 the module to the package by adding into the mjpegcamera/__init__.py file